mariamalaa20/Payment-Facade-With-Adapters/README.md

-# 📦 E-Commerce Order Processing System
+# 📦 Adapter Facade Order System

 A modular and extensible Java-based order processing system that simulates product inventory management, shipping, and payment handling via adapter patterns.
 This is ideal for practicing object-oriented design and basic software architecture concepts.